Leafwing-Studios/Emergence/design/src/glossary.md

 - [Factorio: Controls/Tools](https://wiki.factorio.com/Controls#Tools) (copy/paste/cut)
 - [Dyson Sphere Program: Mass Construction (Lv1)](<https://dyson-sphere-program.fandom.com/wiki/Mass_Construction_(Lv1)>) (enables copy/paste functionality)

+### Creative mode

+A game mode where the player can freely test out designs and modify the environment in unconstrained ways.

+Often incorporated into the game itself as a "sandbox" or "lab", not to be confused with the other genre-specific meaning of either of those terms.

 ### Encyclopedia

 A list of in-game elements (items, locations, mechanics) that explains what they are and key properties.